eclipse-zenoh/zenoh-backend-influxdb/README.md

               volume: {
                 id: "influxdb",
                 // the database name within InfluxDB
+                // NOTE: For influxdb v2.x, the influxdb rust library currently doesn't provide support for creating the database so this db should already exist
                 db: "zenoh_example",

                 // if the database doesn't exist, create it
+                // NOTE: For influxdb v2.x, the influxdb rust library currently doesn't provide support for creating the database so this value should be kept false
-                create_db: true,
+                create_db: false,
                 // strategy on storage closure
+                // NOTE: For influxdb v2.x, the influxdb rust library currently doesn't provide support for dropping the database so this should NOT be kept to drop_db
-                on_closure: "drop_db",
+                on_closure: "do_nothing",
                 private: {
-                  // If needed: InfluxDB credentials, with read/write privileges for the database
+                  // If needed: InfluxDB v1 credentials, with read/write privileges for the database
                   //username: "user",
                   //password: "password"
+                  // Required: InfluxDB v2 token, with read/write privileges for the database
+                  //token: "token"
                 }
               }
             }